-- 2.7.1 Ensure that parents/carers are informed of the responsibility placed on Monkfield Park and staff in relation to child protection by setting out its duties in the school/Care and Learning Centre prospectus and website. - 2.7.2 Undertake appropriate discussion with parents/carers prior to involvement of another agency unless the circumstances preclude this action. - 2.7.3 Discuss with Children's Social Care if the school/setting believes that notifying parents could place the child or another person at immediate risk of harm or prejudice the prevention or detection of crime.
-Further guidance on this can be found in the Effective Support for Children and Families in Cambridgeshire and Peterborough. - 2.7.4 Record what discussions have taken place with parents or if a decision has been made not to discuss it with parents, the rationale must be recorded.
+- 2.7.1 Ensure that parents/carers are informed of the responsibility placed on Monkfield Park and the staff in relation to child protection by setting out its duties on the Monkfield Park website. - 2.7.2 Undertake appropriate discussion with parents/carers prior to involvement of another agency unless the circumstances preclude this action.

+2.7.3 Record what discussions have taken place with parents or if a decision has been made not to discuss it with parents, for example if Monkfield Park believes that notifying parents could place the child or another person at immediate risk of harm or prejudice the prevention or detection of crime, the rationale must be recorded.
 Records may subsequently be disclosable to relevant partner agencies if Child Protection proceedings commence.

-2.8 Peer on Peer Abuse
+2.8 Child-on-Child Abuse

-We recognise that peer on peer abuse can manifest itself in many ways.
-This can include, but is not limited to: bullying (including cyberbullying, prejudice-based and discriminatory bullying); abuse within intimate partner relationships; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sexual violence and sexual harassment; consensual and non-consensual sharing of nudes and semi-nudes images and/or videos; causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; upskirting part of the Voyeurism (Offences) Act, April 2019) and initiation/ hazing type violence and rituals.
+We recognise that child-on-child abuse can manifest itself in many ways.
+This can include but is not limited to: bullying (including cyberbullying, prejudice-based and discriminatory bullying); abuse within intimate partner relationships; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sexual violence and sexual harassment; consensual and non-consensual sharing of nudes and semi-nudes images and/or videos; causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; upskirting part of the Voyeurism (Offences) Act, April 2019) and initiation/ hazing type violence and rituals.
 Addressing inappropriate behaviour (even if it appears to be relatively innocuous) can be an important intervention that helps prevent problematic, abusive and/or violent behaviour in the future.

-2.8.1 All forms of peer on peer abuse are unacceptable and will be taken seriously.
+2.8.1 All forms of child-on-child abuse are unacceptable and will be taken seriously.